efan-mc/efan-mc/README.md

-# 🤸‍♂️ About Me:
+# 🗿 About Me:
-Efan McComas<br>I’m a Computer Science student at Swansea University passionate about full-stack development, cybersecurity, and data science.
+I’m a Computer Science student at Swansea University passionate about full-stack development, cybersecurity, and data science.
 I enjoy building interactive web apps and experimenting with automation and home-lab projects.

 # 💻 Tech Stack: